g-hourigan/g-hourigan.github.io/projects/life-events-rca.md

             </li>
             <li>
-              In the final latent change models, the broad life-events factor did not clearly predict later change in general readiness or in the specific components.
+              In the final latent change models, the broad life-events factor did not clearly predict later change in general readiness or in the domain-specific residual components.
             </li>
           </ul>